DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-training-session-5/summer-training-session-5.md

 - [The Power of Habit tools](https://www.charlesduhigg.com/tools)

 Before this session takes place, early career teachers (ECTs) should have the following.
-1. Exposure to key knowledge from ITT Core Content Framework on relevant sub-standards.
+1. Exposure to key knowledge from initial teacher training (ITT) Core Content Framework on relevant sub-standards.
 2. School input as needed.
 3. Relevant conversations with colleagues.